ellenhp/airmail/README.md

 # 📫 Airmail 📫

 Airmail is an extremely lightweight geocoder[^1] written in pure Rust.
-Built on top of [tantivy](https://github.com/quickwit-oss/tantivy), it offers a low memory footprint and fast indexing (the planet takes under 3 hours on my hardware).
-Airmail currently supports English queries based on place names and addresses in North American address formats.
-Other languages and address formats work, but have not been systematically tested.
+Built on top of [tantivy](https://github.com/quickwit-oss/tantivy), it offers a low memory footprint and fast indexing (index the planet in under 3 hours!).
+Airmail aims to support international queries in several languages, but in practice it's still very early days and there are definitely bugs preventing correct behavior.

 [^1]: A geocoder is a search engine for places.
 When you type in "vegan donut shop" into your maps app of choice, a geocoder is what shows you nearby places that fit your query.

 ### Features

 Airmail's killer feature is the ability to query remote indices, e.g. on S3.
-This lets you keep your index hosting costs fixed while you scale horizontally, and lowers the baseline costs associated with hosting a planet instance by around 2x-10x compared to other geocoders.
+This lets you keep your index hosting costs fixed while you scale horizontally.
+The baseline cost of a global Airmail deployment is about $5 per month.

 ### Roadmap